 The Least Similar Cuisines to Vietnamese Food

 Interestingly enough, four of the five countries with the least similar food to Vietnam are also located in Asia.
-Besides Syria, these countries are landlocked as well.
+These countries are landlocked as well.
 Furthermore, these nations tend to have drier climates than Vietnam and are also more sparsely populated.

-4. Tajikistan is yet another predominately Muslim country on this list that was once part of the USSR.
+- Tajikistan is yet another predominately Muslim country on this list that was once part of the USSR.
 Its cuisine is quite similar to Uzbekistan’s.
-Vietnamese cuisine tends to be lighter and more herbaceous, while Tajik cuisine is heartier and more spice-driven.
+Vietnamese cuisine tends to be lighter and more herbaceous, while Tajik cuisine is heartier.
 A much greater portion of Tajikistan’s diet is comprised of flatbread, potatoes, and tomatoes.

 Related: The 10 Least Similar Countries to Vietnam